omerakpul/NewsApp/README.md

 - **Details View:** Tap any headline to view complete news details, including images and full article content.
 - **MVVM + Clean Architecture:** Separation of concerns using repository, use case, and presentation layers.
 - **Dependency Injection:** Dagger Hilt is used throughout for robust and testable architecture.
+- **Centralized Dependency Management:** All library versions are managed in one place using Gradle Version Catalogs (`libs.versions.toml`).
+- **Multiple Flavors:** Build and run the app as either a Free version (limited categories, only US news) or a Pro version (all features and countries) from the same codebase.

 ---